-Form 10-K

-☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended February 28, 2017

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\\ to \\\\\

-Commission File No. 001-33376

-SARATOGA INVESTMENT CORP.

-(Exact name of Registrant as specified in its charter)

-Maryland (State or other jurisdiction of incorporation or organization) 20-8700615 (I.R.S.
-Employer Identification Number)

-535 Madison Avenue New York, New York 10022 (Address of principal executive offices)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class Common Stock, par value \$0.001 per share 6.75% Notes due 2023 Name of Each Exchange on Which Registered The New York Stock Exchange The New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗷

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes 🗆 No 🗷

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days: Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\Box$ No $\Box$

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. $\Box$
+G Form 1 0-K \boxtimes ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended February 28, 2017 TRANSITION REPORT PURSUANT TO SECTION 13 OF OF 1934 2 15(d) OF THE SECURITIES EXCHANGE ACT For the transition period from to Commission File N o.
+001-33376 SARATOGA INVES Maryland (State or other jurisdiction of incorporation or organization) 20-8700615 (I.R.S.
+Employer Identification Number) 535 Madison New York, New Y (Address of principal e 7ork 10022 (212) 906-7 (Registrant's telephone number Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Common Stock, par value \$0.001 per share 6.75% Notes due 2023 Name of Each Exchange on Which Registered The New York Stock Exchange The New York Stock Exchange Securities registered pursuant to S ection 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as o lefined in Rule 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuan t to Section 13 or 15(d) of the Act.
+Yes \square No \boxtimes Indicate by check mark whether the Registrant (1) has filed all reports required 4 during the preceding 12 months (or for such shorter period that the Registran direments for the past 90 days: Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically a fired to be submitted and posted pursuant to Rule 405 of Regulation S-T during fired to submit and post such files).
+Yes \Box No \Box Indicate by check mark if disclosure of delinquent filers pursuant to Item 40 pest of registrant's knowledge, in definitive proxy or information statements in Form 10-K. \Box

+Large accelerated filer

+Non-accelerated filer

+□ Accelerated filer

+Non-accelerated filer

+□ Smaller reporting company)

+Smaller reporting company

+in Rule 12b-2 of the Exchange Act.
+(Check one):

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company"